 "Your documentary handled an incredibly disturbing topic very well and it's certainly changed a few of our staff's food shopping habits because of it" - Comment from the British Documentary Film Festival Judges

-out now on Amazon Prime Video, Apple TV and Google Play
+out now on Amazon Prime Video, Apple TV and Google Play – available worldwide!

 You are invited to follow our intrepid group of undercover investigators as they expose shocking atrocities inside Hogwood farm.
 The conspiracy unfolds as we fight against some of the most powerful players in the animal agriculture industry.
 This is a gripping tale of negligence, greed and inaction, and our unrelenting fight to help the pigs trapped in Hogwood farm.

 HOGWOOD is available on Amazon Prime in over 60 countries, including the UK, US, Australia, Canada, Spain, Germany and many more!

 Narrated by Jerome Flynn, best known for his role as Bronn in HBO’s Game of Thrones, the documentary centres around a seemingly idyllic pig farm, named Hogwood.
 Jerome opens the documentary against the picturesque backdrop of rural England, just minutes away from Hogwood Farm.
 He tells the captivating tale of HOGWOOD and how it came to be one of the most infamous pig farms in the UK.
 His narrative is intertwined with undercover footage and interviews with investigators and activists representing the animal welfare group Viva! — who spearheaded the campaign.
 The film goes onto feature interviews with a livestock vet speaking out about her horrific on-the-job experiences for the first time.
 It concludes with expert comment from GP and public health expert, Dr Josh Cullimore and Oxford University researcher Joseph Poore.